Nevers-School/arch-linux-doc/README.md

 Boot the Arch Linux ISO
     Make sure you boot the Arch Linux ISO in UEFI mode Based on preference set the keyboard layout and font using the commands loadkeys and setfont.
 I'm using US format which is the default but for the font I'm using the command "setfont ter-132b" to increase the font size.
-Connect to the internet
-    Use an ethernet cable or connect wirelessly using iwctl Test connection using "ping archlinux.org"

 Test the internet connection using the command "ip link" and then ping a site for example "ping archlinux.org" and to end the command use ctrl c to stop the pings
 Partition the disks
     lsblk to show the current partitions we will be using this command repeatedly to check the following changes effects